EmpireNetwork123/RS-FEDRAD/README.md

 4. **Adversarial Resilience**: Robust under FGSM and BIM attacks with minimal accuracy drop (~0.20%).

 ---

+## Setup Instructions
+1. Data Preprocessing
+Navigate to the src folder and run:python src/data_preprocessing.py This will:
+Standardize, shuffle, and split the dataset.
+Divide the data into 10 client-specific datasets for federated training.

+2. Federated Training
+A. **Initialize the Flower Server**: Run the server script:python src/start_server.py The server is configured for 10 clients by default.
+Modify the start_server.py file to adjust the number of clients or training rounds
+B. **Start Clients**:  In parallel, execute the following command for each client:python scripts/run_federated-client.py The server will begin training once at least 2 clients have connected.
+Additional clients can join during training
+C. **Results**:  Training metrics (e.g., accuracy, precision, recall, F1-score) and history for each client are saved in results/experiment_results.

+4. Adversarial Training:
+Follow the federated training setup, but use the adversarial client scripts:
+For BIM attacks:python scripts/adversarial-bim_run_client.py
+For FGSM attacks:python scripts/adversarial-fgsm_run_client.py

+5. Centralized Training:
+Run the centralized training script:python scripts/Centralized-run.py
+This script combines all client datasets into a single repository and trains the model centrally

+## Experimental Results:
+RS-FEDRAD achieves state-of-the-art performance with:

+Accuracy: 99.90%
+Average Federated Accuracy: 99.5%
+Resilience to Adversarial Attacks with minimal/negligible accuracy degradation (~0.20%).
+Visualizations in results/experiment_plots,
+Metrics and history in results/experiment_results

 ## System Requirements
 - **Python**: 3.9+